-Once upon a time, there was a marketing guy, with great ideas for a new software application.
+Once upon a time, there was a marketing person with great ideas for a new software application.

-He hired a business analyst, who described all those ideas in formal fully documented business requirements (including use-cases, business rules, exceptions …).
-This deliverable was handed over to a User Interface / User Experience expert who created detailed the User Interface (including wireframes, site maps, screen flows, mock-ups,…) and described all the user interactions.
-Next, a functional analyst translated those requirements to a functional specification, and trying to figure out how to connect it to existing infrastructure and systems.
+He hired a business analyst, who described all those ideas in formal specifications fully documented business requirements (including use-cases, business rules, exceptions …).
+This deliverable was handed over to a User Interface / User Experience expert who created a detailed User Interface (including wireframes, site maps, screen flows, mock-ups,…) and described all the user interactions.
+Next, a functional analyst translated those requirements to an available specification and tried to figure out how to connect them to existing infrastructure and systems.

-Meanwhile, based on that User interface specification, a visual designer, individually, made stunning pixel-perfect visual designs for each and every screen of the application.
-Given the functional specification, a technical analyst created a technical specification and application design trying to capture all the given information, in a deliverable that would make sense as input for development.
-Sometime later, a copywriter was given the assignment to write on-screen text labels and copy, based on the wireframes.
-And even some times later, a tester was given the assignment to understand the requirements and write test scenarios.
+Given the functional specification, a technical analyst created a technical specification and application design to capture all the given information in a deliverable that would make sense as input for development.
+Meanwhile, based on that User interface specification, a visual designer, individually, made stunning pixel-perfect graphic designs for every screen of the application.
+A copywriter was sometimes assigned to write on-screen text labels and copy based on the wireframes.
+And even sometime later, a tester was given the assignment to understand the requirements and write test scenarios.

 Development was about to get started!

-Sometime later, during development, some concerns rose about the User Interface of the application and a usability engineer reviewed the User Interface specification to give some advices and remarks.
+Sometime later, during development, some concerns arose about the application’s User Interface, and a usability engineer reviewed the User Interface specification to give some advice and remarks.

 So, what do we observe?